razi-rais/eth-wikipedia-changetracker/Documentation/LinuxSetup.md

 ## Mac OS X / Linux

 Running this project on both Mac OS X and Linux requires almost identical steps.
-We will predominantly be using Docker for almost all projects, so packaging requirements are minimial and Docker images should work as-is on Linux/Mac OS X.
+We will predominantly be using Docker to build and run almost all projects.
+Thi means that Docker images should work as-is on both Linux and Mac OS X.

 First make sure you have following prerequisites installed: